OADA/client/README.md

 # @oada/client

-A lightweight client tool for interacting with an OADA-complient server
+A lightweight client tool for interacting with an OADA-compliant server

 | | `@oada/client` | `@oada/oada-cache` |
 | --- | --- | --- |